deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

       :language: xml

 .. hint::
-   After providing a correct FIDMapping, a feature type is already queryable, e.g. you can perform a ``GetFeature`` requests against a WFS (if you add it to the workspace first).
-When creating a configuration manually for an existing database, it is a recommended to do this as a first step to see that everything works so far (although no properties will be returned).
+   After providing a correct FIDMapping, a feature type is already queryable, e.g. you can perform a ``GetFeature`` requests against a WFS that uses this feature store.
+When creating a configuration manually for an existing database, it is a good idea to do this as a first step.
+This way you test if everything works so far (although no properties will be returned).

 """"""""""
 Properties